 If you’re looking for a new and strange culinary experience, why not try a frog smoothie?
 Frogs are eaten by people in many parts of the world, including Africa, Asia, and South America.

-They can be fried, stewed, boiled or baked – and although some say their meat is bland-tasting, it’s also rich in protein and low in fat. frog smoothies are becoming increasingly popular as a delicious and healthy alternative to other breakfast options.
+They can be fried, stewed, boiled, or baked – although some say their meat is bland-tasting, it’s also rich in protein and low in fat. frog smoothies are becoming increasingly popular as a delicious and healthy alternative to other breakfast options.

-And if you’re still not convinced, remember that frogs are classified as ‘cruelty free’ animals because they don’t feel pain when slaughtered.
-So if you want to try something new…or just weird…get yourself a frog smoothie!
+And if you’re still unconvinced, remember that frogs are classified as ‘cruelty-free’ animals because they don’t feel pain when slaughtered.

 26. Tuna eyeballs, Japan

-If you’re looking for a truly unique culinary experience, tuna eyeballs are definitely something to add to your list.
-This unusual dish is popular in Japan, where it’s often served as a snack at sushi bars.
+If you’re looking for a truly unique culinary experience, tuna eyeballs are definitely something to add.
+This unusual dish is popular in Japan, often served as a snack at sushi bars.

 The eyes of the tuna are used because they have more fat than other parts of the fish, which gives them a richer flavor.
 If you’re curious about what it would be like to eat an eyeball, tuna eyeballs are definitely worth trying.
 Just be warned – they’re not for everyone.